sruchti-topay/lumen-swagger/readme.md

 You can specify the way to collect documentation by creating your own custom driver.

-You can find example of drivers [here](https://github.com/RonasIT/laravel-swagger/tree/master/src/Drivers).
+You can find example of drivers [here](https://github.com/imetal-nl/lumen-swagger/tree/master/src/Drivers).

 ## Contributing

-Thank you for considering contributing to Laravel Swagger plugin!
+Thank you for considering contributing to Lumen Swagger plugin!
 The contribution guide can be found in the [Contributing guide](CONTRIBUTING.md).

 ## License

-Laravel Swagger plugin is open-sourced software licensed under the [MIT license](LICENSE).
+Lumen Swagger plugin is open-sourced software licensed under the [MIT license](LICENSE).